 Little Big Adventure (also known as Relentless) is one of my all-time favourite games.
 It was perhaps the first game I completed fully as a kid – something I was immensely proud of.
 The music by Phillippe Vachey is pretty timeless, and I don’t know if I’ve done his theme justice here – but I hope I’ve given this gaming gem a good showing.

 Goofy, but beautifully executed.
 The game is funny and heart-warming, with some interesting puzzles and dungeons – however the keyboard controls take some getting used to, and can lead to some frustrating attempts at isometric platforming.
-I remember many rage-quit moments during my time with LBA – but it’s all totally worth it to complete one of the finest games from the 90’s… at least in my own opinion.
+I remember many rage-quit moments during my time with LBA – but it’s all totally worth it to complete one of the finest games from the 90’s… at least in my own opinion, but know I rather play other games and even betting online with the Best online casinos for Oz players, that let me do some money online.

 If you wanna download the remix, head over here: http://www.scottbuckley.com.au/music/game-remixes/.